anupsavvy/blog/_posts/2018-02-11-language-model-with-rnn.md

 ---
 layout: post
 comments: true
-title: Generating text like Dan Brown (Language Model with RNN)
+title: Generating text like Dan Brown (RNN Language Model)
 ---

 RNNs (Recurrent Neural Networks) have been making some buzz for last 3-4 years.
 They have created some new benchmarks in learning sequential data that spans across multiple time steps like text and music.
 I can't really think of a better resource on understanding RNN than [Andrej Karpathy's blogpost](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).